-Building Out Your Information Governance Program - The Business Case
+Building Out Your Information Governance Program - A Business Case for Lawyers

 Accountability Can’t be Outsourced

 Businesses build protection all around their data, without knowing what kind of threat could come from within.
 With 58% of large businesses planning to move their workloads and workflows into the cloud, their security approach will need to change.